 The Organization determines fair value measurements based on FASB ASC Topic 820, Fair Value Measurements, which provides a common definition of fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements, but does not require any new fair value measurements.
-The standard categorizes levels of input into three-levels: (1) quoted market prices for identical assets or liabilities in active markets, (2) observable market-based inputs or unobservable inputs that are corroborated by market data.
+The standard categorizes levels of input into three-levels: (1) quoted market prices for identical assets or liabilities in active markets, (2) observable market-based inputs or unobservable inputs that are corroborated by market data, and (3) unobservable inputs that are not corroborated by market data.

 The Organization's financial instruments are presented at fair value or at cost.
-The fair value of a financial instrument is the amount that would be received to sell and asset in an orderly transaction between market participants at the measurement date.
+The fair value of a financial instrument is the amount that would be received to sell an asset in an orderly transaction between market participants at the measurement date.